-This elective is highly recommended for any student who has not achieved Band 8 in NAPLAN Reading and/or Writing and will be therefore required to undertake the Online Literacy and Numeracy Assessment (OLNA) in Year 10.
+This elective is highly recommended for any student who has not pre-qualified through Year 9 NAPLAN Reading and/or Writing and will therefore be required to undertake the Online Literacy and Numeracy Assessment (OLNA) in Year 10.
 Instruction is differentiated to cater for four groupings: OLNA Writing only; OLNA Reading only; both OLNA Reading and Writing or special project work that prepares students for their English study in Year 10.
 Students' individual learning needs are central to the design of this course.